TomasJohansson/crsTransformations-dotnet/docs/README.md

     }
 ```
 # The library "Programmerare.CrsTransformations.Constants" with EPSG integer constants
-The integer constants are generated by using the [EPSG database](http://www.epsg-registry.org)
+The integer constants are generated by using the [EPSG database](https://epsg.org)
 and the Java library FreeMarker in "crs-transformation-code-generation" in the project https://github.com/TomasJohansson/crsTransformations
 Each constant is used for defining a coordinate reference system (CRS).
 The name of a constant is a concatenation of the following three parts:
 * Name of the area (e.g. country)
 * Name of the CRS
 * EPSG number (**also the integer value for the constant**)

+Note that the below screenshots and text in this section are for an older version 9.5.4 but **now there is a later version**.
+You can find the [latest version of 'Programmerare.CrsTransformations.Constants' in its NuGet repository](https://www.nuget.org/packages/Programmerare.CrsTransformations.Constants/).

 SQL result example when selecting the above three columns:
 ![EPSG_SQL](images/epsg_db.png)